 Freedom of religion is generally respected, as is academic freedom.

 The constitution guarantees freedom of assembly, and the government generally recognizes this right in practice.
 Organizers of demonstrations must obtain permits, which are typically granted.
 Civil society groups operate without interference.
 Workers are free to organize, and strikes are permitted.
-In August 2011, a nation-wide strike by public sector union workers ended after just one day when it accepted the government’s offer of a 4 percent increase in the cost of living allowance.
+In 2012, lawyers, teachers, and health care workers threatened to strike or resign over pay and work conditions.

 Threats against judges and prosecutors have weakened the independence and rigor of the judicial system.
 Judges and prosecutors have also been implicated in scandals relating to corruption and abuse of power.
 A lack of resources limits the government’s ability to provide legal counsel and timely trials.
-The ombudsman’s office has far-reaching powers to investigate complaints of official abuse and unfair treatment, but generally lacks the funds to do so.
+Victims in rural areas have even less access to the formal justice system.
+The ombudsman’s office has far-reaching powers to investigate complaints of official abuse and unfair treatment, but generally lacks funds to do so.
 Poor training, abuse of power, and factional and ethnic rivalries are common in the police force.